urestisandra/doa17-cartridge/LAB_1.md

 **Clone the repositories in your local machine:**
 - Create the directories `/projects/doa17/` in your user directory
 - Open GitBash and go to `/projects/doa17/` directory
-- Clone the 3 repositories from your github account
+- Clone the 3 repositories from your github account using https

 **Review infrastructure repository template 03**
 - Open the file: `03-aws-devops-workshop-environment-setup.template` this tempalte contains